PatrickSchuster/2048-vue/README.md

 # 2048-vue

 My attempt at implementing `2048` in Vue.
-This is *not a bug free* implementation.
+This is *not a bug free implementation*.
 I set myself a time limit of 8 hours and this is how far I made it.

 I used Vue 3, its composition API and TS.